lmfit/lmfit-py/doc/fitting.rst

     \ln p(D|F_{true}) = -\frac{1}{2}\sum_n \left[\frac{\left(g_n(F_{true}) - D_n \right)^2}{s_n^2}+\ln (2\pi s_n^2)\right]

-  The first summand in the square brackets represents the residual for a given datapoint.
+  The first summand in the square brackets represents the residual for a given datapoint (:math:`g` being the generative model) .
 This term represents :math:`\chi^2` when summed over all datapoints.
-  The objective function used to create :class:`Minimizer` should return :math:`\ln p(F_{true} | D)`.
-However, since the in-built log-prior term is zero, the objective function can just return the log-likelihood (unless you wish to create a non-uniform prior).
-If a negative float value is returned by the objective function it's assumed to be :math:`\ln p(F_{true} | D)`, the posterior probability.
+  Ideally the objective function used to create :class:`lmfit.Minimizer` should return the log-posterior probability, :math:`\ln p(F_{true} | D)`.
+  However, since the in-built log-prior term is zero, the objective function can also just return the log-likelihood, unless you wish to create a non-uniform prior.

+  If a negative float value is returned by the objective function this value is assumed to be the log-posterior probability.

   If a positive float value is returned then the value is assumed to be :math:`\chi^2`.
-  The log-likelihood is then calculated as :math:`-0.5 * \chi^2`.
+The posterior probability is then calculated as :math:`-0.5 * \chi^2`.

-  However, the default behaviour of most objective functions is to return a vector of residuals.
+  However, the default behaviour of many objective functions is to return a vector of (possibly weighted) residuals.
 Therefore, if your objective function, `fcn`, returns a vector, `res`, then the vector is assumed to contain the residuals.
+If `is_weighted is True` then your residuals are assumed to be correctly weighted by the standard deviation of the data points (`res = (data - model) / sigma`) and the log-likelihood (and log-posterior probability) is calculated as:
-The log-likelihood (and log-posterior probability) is then calculated as: `-0.5 * np.sum(res **2)`.
-However, this ignores the second summand in the square brackets.
+  `-0.5 * np.sum(res **2)`.
+This ignores the second summand in the square
+  brackets.
 Consequently, in order to calculate a fully correct log-posterior probability value your objective function should return a single value.
-  Marginalisation over a nuisance parameter (such as incorrectly estimated data uncertainties, `s_n`) can be achieved by including such parameters in a :class:`Parameters` instance and suitable inclusion in the objective function.
+If `is_weighted is False` then the data uncertainty, :math:`s_n`, will be treated as a nuisance parameter and will be marginalised out.
+This is achieved by employing a strictly positive uncertainty (homoscedasticity) for each data point, :math:`s_n=exp(\_\_lnsigma)`.
+  `__lnsigma` will be present in `MinimizerResult.params`, as well as `Minimizer.chain`, `nvarys` will also be increased by one.

   ..
 [1] http://dan.iel.fm/emcee/current/user/line/